landonmarder/landonmarder.github.io/_posts/2016-08-13-customizing-ecto-changesets.md

 constraints: [], errors: [], filters: %{} ...}
 {% endhighlight %}

-Looking at the above code, we can see a couple of things that will be interesting to build off of.
-We see `changes: %{name: "Michael Jordan"}` and we see `constraints: [], errors: []`.

-We can build off this information to make our changeset more powerful for constraining and validating the data that we want to insert into the database because the changeset stores whether or not there are constraints or validation errors based off our changes.
+Note how the `constraints` and `errors` are empty!
+This means that the data we are passing into the changeset is valid.
+We will have to add code to our changeset so that if the data is not valid, the changeset populate the `constraints` or `errors`.

 **Adding A Built-In Constraint**